-The Department of Family Therapy and the Department of Multidisciplinary Studies utilize the following grading criteria and the ability to meet the course requirements based on rubrics located within each syllabus: A, B, C, and F. A grade of W is given to a student who withdraws from a course and based on the Academic Calendar requirements for withdrawals.
+The Department of Family Therapy, the Department of History and Political Science, the Department of Justice and Human Services, and the Department of Multidisciplinary Studies utilize the following grading criteria and the ability to meet the course requirements based on rubrics located within each syllabus: A, B, C, and F. A grade of W is given to a student who withdraws from a course and based on the Academic Calendar requirements for withdrawals.
 Letter grades of P (Pass), PR (In Progress), and NP (No Progress) are used for exams, portfolios, and dissertations.

-The Conflict Resolution Studies utilizes the following grading criteria and grading rubrics in each course syllabus: A, A-, B+, B, B-, C+, C, C-, and F (the use of + and - grades is at the discretion of the course instructor but will be indicated in the course syllabus).
+The Department of Conflict Resolution Studies utilizes the following grading criteria and grading rubrics in each course syllabus: A, A-, B+, B, B-, C+, C, C-, and F (the use of + and - grades is at the discretion of the course instructor but will be indicated in the course syllabus).
 A grade of W is given to any student who withdraws in accordance with the Academic Calendar requirements for withdrawals.
 Letter grades of P (Pass), PR (In Progress), NP (No Progress), and F (Fail) are used for exams and dissertations.